-A metal-rich planet has less gas than metals.
-Usually, if the gas to metal mass ratio exceeds unity the planet reaches a runaway gas accretion phase and becomes a gas giant \citep{pollack96,brouwers20}.
+Metal-dominated planets have less gas than metals, since if the gas to metal mass ratio exceeds unity the planet reaches the runaway gas accretion phase and becomes a gas giant \citep[e.g.,][]{pollack96,brouwers20}\footnote{The {\it critical core mass}, which is the minimum core mass that is required to initiate rapid gas accretion, is replaced by {\it critical metal mass}, which is a wider definition that also includes planets with polluted envelopes and gradual metal distribution \citep{brouwers20,ormel21}.}.
 The amount of accreted gas depends on parameters such as radiative opacity, accretion rate, and distance from the star \citep{lammer14}.
-Radius-mass relation of observed sub-Neptunes predict a gas fraction of up to 10\% in mass \citep{lopezfor14}, consistent with theoretical studies \citep{ikoma12,bitsch15,johansen17}.
-The ice-rich candidates in our solar system, Uranus and Neptune, have about 10\%-20\% of gas in mass \citep{helled11UN,nettel13}.
-Thus we take envelope of 10\% hydrogen and helium (H,He) in solar ratio to be our standard initial case. {As will be shown below, the exact fraction of gas doesn't change the conclusions we make in this work about interior structure of ice-rich planets.}
+The radius-mass relation of observed sub-Neptunes predicts a gas fraction of up to 10\% in mass \citep{lopezfor14}, consistent with theoretical studies \citep{ikoma12,bitsch15,johansen17}.
+The ice-rich candidates in our solar system, Uranus and Neptune, have about 10-20\% of gas in mass \citep{helled11UN,nettel13}.
+Thus, we take 10\% hydrogen and helium (H, He) in solar ratio to be our standard initial gas fraction.
+As will be shown below, the exact fraction of gas doesn't change the conclusions we make in this work about the interior structure of ice-rich planets.

-We consider two different initial structures, as representatives of two formation model approaches: gradual metal distribution and core-envelope structure.
-The gradual structure, motivated by new planet formation models \citep{valletta20,ormel20}, has a deep pure metal (Z) region, followed by a gradual decrease in Z down to Z=0.1 in the outer envelope.
+We consider two different initial structures: gradual metal distribution and core-envelope structure.
+The gradual structure, motivated by new planet formation models \citep{boden18,valletta20,ormel21}, has a deep pure metal region, followed by a gradual decrease in {metal mass fraction (Z)} down to Z=0.1 in the outer envelope.
 For comparison we consider also the same composition in a simple core-envelope structure, with a pure Z core surrounded by a H,He envelope with uniform Z=0.1 enrichment.
 In Fig.~\ref{fig:initial} we show the initial density and metal distribution for 15\me planets of these two models.

-To summarise, our initial standard models are of gradual composition structure and of core-envelope structure.
-For clarity we focus our examples in this paper on 15\me planets, initially composed of 90\% metals (ice and rock in 1:1 ratio), and 10\% H,He (solar ratio).
-For completeness we tested also models of smaller planetary masses - 10\me and 5\me.
+To summarize, our initial standard models are of gradual composition structure and of core-envelope structure.
+For clarity, we focus our examples in this paper on 5-15\me planets, initially composed of 90\% metals (ice and rock in 1:1 {mass} ratio), and 10\% H,He (solar ratio).